Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 A homeowner who receives the 90-day notice at $15,000 in arrears and does nothing for 6 months may find themselves at $30,000 or more in arrears by the time they decide to act — with a lawsuit filed, a court date scheduled, and the same underlying problem requiring the same solution.
 The cost of inaction during the notice period is measurable in dollars and in narrowing options.

 Submit a complete modification application immediately.
 Not after another month.
 Not after speaking to the servicer again.
 Now.
-A professional who works in New York foreclosure can assemble the complete package, submit it correctly, and trigger the dual tracking protections that pause any further foreclosure advancement while the application is under review — all during the 90-day notice window, before the lawsuit is ever filed.
+A professional who works in New York foreclosure can assemble the complete package, ensure formal completeness designation under 12 C.F.R. § 1024.41(b)(2)(i)(B), submit it correctly, and trigger the dual tracking protections of 12 C.F.R. § 1024.41(g) that pause any further foreclosure advancement while the application is under review — all during the RPAPL § 1304 90-day notice window, before the complaint is ever filed under § 1320 and before the case advances to N.Y.
+RPAPL § 1351 judgment of foreclosure and sale or deficiency under § 1371.

 3 Months Behind in New York: This Is Your Best Window — Use It Now